CCPI Europe confirmed as EMPRESS partner

 What is EMPIR?

 The EMPRESS project is looking at Enhancing Process Efficiency through Improved Temperature Measurement.
-By improving temperature measurement techniques for selected applications, this project aims to enhance the efficiency of high value manufacturing processes in terms of reduced wastage, improved yield, more consistent processing, increased intervals between sensor checks and maintenance, increased reliability, improved energy efficiency and reduced greenhouse gas emissions.
+By improving temperature measurement techniques for selected applications, this project aims to enhance the efficiency of high-value manufacturing processes in terms of reduced wastage, improved yield, more consistent processing, increased intervals between sensor checks and maintenance, increased reliability, improved energy efficiency and reduced greenhouse gas emissions.
 CCPI Europe Ltd, as an unfunded partner, is involved in 3 of the many sub-projects covered by the overall scope of the program.

 Investigating optimum Pt-Rh thermocouple combinations

-The initial sub-project we would like to highlight in this discussion is the investigation in to the determination of the optimum Platinum Rhodium thermocouple combination.
+The initial sub-project we would like to highlight in this discussion is the investigation into the determination of the optimum Platinum Rhodium thermocouple combination.

-Currently industry is using three Pt-Rh thermocouple combinations:-
+Currently, the industry is using three Pt-Rh thermocouple combinations:-

 The type S: Platinum 10% Rhodium v.
 Platinum